skupperproject/skupper-website/input/start/index.md

 `skupper status` command to check that each namespace is correctly configured.
 You should see the following output:

-<div class="code-block-label">Console for namespace 1</div>
+<div class="code-block-label">Console for US East</div>

     $ skupper status
-    Skupper is not installed in 'ns1'.
+    Skupper is not installed in 'us-east'.
 Use 'skupper init' to install.

-<div class="code-block-label">Console for namespace 2</div>
+<div class="code-block-label">Console for EU North</div>

     $ skupper status
-    Skupper is not installed in 'ns2'.
+    Skupper is not installed in 'eu-north'.
 Use 'skupper init' to install.

-## Step 3: Install Skupper in each namespace
+## Step 3: Install the Skupper resources in each namespace

 The `skupper init` command installs the Skupper router, proxy, and related resources in the current namespace.

     skupper init [--id <installation-name>]

-### Install the infrastructure
+### Install the resources

 Run `skupper init` once for each namespace you wish to connect.

-<div class="code-block-label">Namespace 1</div>
+<div class="code-block-label">US East</div>

     skupper init

-<div class="code-block-label">Namespace 2</div>
+<div class="code-block-label">EU North</div>

     skupper init

-You should see output like this:

-    Skupper is now installed in '<ns>'.
-Use 'skupper status' to get more information.

-### Check the infrastructure
+### Check the installation

 To check the status of each namespace, use the `skupper status` command.

-<div class="code-block-label">Namespace 1</div>
+<div class="code-block-label">US East</div>

     $ skupper status
-    Namespace 'ns1' is ready.
+    Namespace 'us-east' is ready.
 It is connected to 0 other namespaces.

-<div class="code-block-label">Namespace 2</div>
+<div class="code-block-label">EU North</div>

     $ skupper status
-    Namespace 'ns2' is ready.
+    Namespace 'eu-north' is ready.
 It is connected to 0 other namespaces.

 ## Step 4: Connect your namespaces

 After installation, you have the infrastructure you need, but your namespaces are not connected.
-Creating a connection requires use of two `skupper` commands in conjunction:
+Creating a connection requires use of two `skupper` commands in conjunction, `skupper connection-token` and `skupper connect`.

-    skupper connection-token <output-token-file>
-    skupper connect <input-token-file>

 The `skupper connection-token` command generates a secret token that signifies permission to connect.
 The token also carries the connection details.
-Anyone who has it can use the `skupper connect` command to establish a connection from another namespace.
+The `skupper connect` command uses the connection token to establish a connection to the namespace that generated it.

 ### Generate a connection token

-Use the `skupper connection-token` command to generate a token.
+On `us-east`, use the `skupper connection-token` command to generate a token.

-<div class="code-block-label">Namespace 1</div>
+<div class="code-block-label">US East</div>

     skupper connection-token $HOME/secret.yaml

 ### Use the token to form a connection

 With the token in hand, you are ready to connect.
-Pass the token from namespace 1 to the `skupper connect` command in namespace 2.
+Pass the token from `us-east` to the `skupper connect` command on `eu-north`.

-<div class="code-block-label">Namespace 2</div>
+<div class="code-block-label">EU North</div>

     skupper connect $HOME/secret.yaml